 Grey roots can be unwanted and difficult to cover.
-If you are looking to colour resistant grey hair, follow our simple tips to make sure that your new colour is consistent, with total grey coverage.
+If you are looking to colour resistant grey hair, we can help you improve your colour coverage to give you consistent, complete and beautiful grey coverage.

 Grey hair isn’t actually grey – it’s white.
 Pigment loss occurs naturally in hair as we age.
-Grey hair is often also coarser and can be resistant to colour absorption.
+Along with the changes in pigmentation, grey hairs can also undergo structural changes Grey hair is often also coarser.
+The outer cuticle layer of greys can be more tightly packed and layered, making them resistant to colour absorption.
 As a result, it can be more difficult to colour resistant grey hair and to cover visible regrowth.

 Here’s our top tips for colouring colour resistant greys: